browserengineering/book/book/forms.md

 their values.
-Then, when they click the button at the end of the form, the browser collects all of the name/value pairs and bundles them into an HTTP `POST` request, sent to the URL given by the `form` element's `action` attribute and the usual rules of relative URLs---so in this case, `/submit`.
+Then, when they click the button at the end of the form, the browser collects all of the name/value pairs and bundles them into an HTTP `POST` request, sent to the URL given by the `form` element's `action` attribute, with the usual rules of relative URLs---so in this case, `/submit`.
 The `POST` request looks like this:

 ``` {.example}